KyberNetwork/hackathon-bounties/README.md

 If you have your own idea that integrates with our protocol, why not apply for the official API prize?
 Dive into our tech, utilize it in a cool way and show us!

 ## Prizes
 Stand to win up to $2000 SGD worth of KNC tokens for the themed bounty.
-Specific amounts can be found in the respective Github pages.
+Specific amounts can be found in the respective Github issue pages.
 The official API prize (Open Category) has a higher prize pool of $3000 SGD worth of KNC tokens!

 ## Judging Criteria
 ### 1. Idea